What is FERPA?

 U.S. Department of Education

 Students who are currently enrolled or formerly enrolled regardless of their age or status with regard to parental dependency are protected under FERPA.
 Students who have applied but have not attended an institution and deceased students do not come under FERPA guidelines.

 What are education records?

-With certain exceptions, an education record is any record (1) from which a student can be personally identified and (2) maintained by Waldorf College.
+With certain exceptions, an education record is any record (1) from which a student can be personally identified and (2) maintained by Waldorf University.
 A student has the right of access to these records.

 Education records include any records in whatever medium (handwritten, print, magnetic tape, film, diskette, etc.) that are in the possession of any school official.
 This includes transcripts or other records obtained from a school in which a student was previously enrolled.

 What is not included in an education record?